 The notes will be issued in registered form, without interest coupons, in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
-The notes will be represented by one or more global notes, as described below under "-Book-Entry Delivery and Settlement."
+Each series of notes will be represented by one or more global notes, as described below under "-Book-Entry Delivery and Settlement."